Back to the page

 During the residency, participants will study more than sixty temperate and tropical plant families in depth.
 Teaching integrates theory and practice, with daily lectures supported by hands-on examination of living material from across the Garden’s collections.
 The course focuses on:

-• Plant morphology and structural diversity
+• Comparative morphology and plant systematics

 What will you gain?